 Hopefully, your organization has already addressed “the elephant in the room” when it comes to the concerns around AI adoption…

 The elephant in the room – concerns related to AI

 These include that:

 - AI is a job killer.
-Thankfully “Just 16% of (survey) respondents view the adoption of AI capabilities as a serious job killer in IT” and 44% think that there will be IT service desk job cuts but nothing dramatic.
-In many ways template reductions have been a reality for IT service desk for many years now.
+Thankfully, way back in our 2019 Future of ITSM survey, “Just 16% of (survey) respondents viewed the adoption of AI capabilities as a serious job killer in IT” and 44% thought that there will be IT service desk job cuts but nothing dramatic.
+In many ways, template reductions have been a reality for IT service desks for many years now.
 From the constant need to reduce costs to the more recent all-in adoption of IT self-service capabilities.

-- Industry hype is painting an AI-assisted world that isn’t completely here yet.
-And while the eventual expectations of AI will be realized, some early technology adoptions will inevitably fall below the initial promises and expectations.
+- Industry hype was painting an AI-assisted world that wasn’t completely there yet.
+And while many of the expectations of AI have been realized in ITSM, some early technology adoptions have inevitably fallen below the initial promises and expectations.
 Thus, a degree of realism is required.